rizkhan786/sira/warp.md

    - Update the sprint doc with progress notes.
    - If a design delta arises, create a new ADR under docs/20-Solution/decisions/adr-*.md and note it in sprint-0N.md.
 3) Testing During Execution (gating)
+   - Before testing: Create validation checklist from sprint scope document (extract all expected fields from ACs and implementation details).
+   - Create or use validation script from tests/validation/validate_del*.py to systematically verify all required fields.
    - Execute the Test profile in Docker Desktop and capture results.
+   - Run validation script on API responses to ensure all fields from spec are present.
-   - Record pass/fail + notes in docs/40-Testing/test-cases.md.
+   - Record pass/fail + validation results in docs/40-Testing/test-cases.md.
-   - Do not mark any deliverable 'Done' until all tests covering its ACs pass.
+   - Do not mark any deliverable 'Done' until:
+     * All tests covering its ACs pass
+     * Validation script confirms all required fields present
+     * Response matches spec document field-by-field
 4) Maintain Traceability
    - Ensure DEL ⇄ AC ⇄ TC links remain valid.
    - Update deliverables-register.md, acceptance-criteria-index.md, and test-cases.md as needed.